ccmchain/ccmchain/cmd/clef/tutorial.md

 ## Gccm integration

 Of course, as awesome as Clef is, it's not feasible to interact with it via JSON RPC by hand.
-Long term, we're hoping to convince the general Ethereum community to support Clef as a general signer (it's only 3-5 mccmods), thus allowing your favorite DApp, Metamask, MyCrypto, etc to request signatures directly.
+Long term, we're hoping to convince the general Ccmchain community to support Clef as a general signer (it's only 3-5 mccmods), thus allowing your favorite DApp, Metamask, MyCrypto, etc to request signatures directly.

 Until then however, we're trying to pave the way via Gccm.
 Gccm v1.9.0 has built in support via `--signer <API endpoint>` for using a local or remote Clef instance as an account backend!